notpatrick/MyQuizMobile/README.md

 # MyQuizMobile

-#### This repository contains a project for one of my university courses.
+#### :mortar_board: This repository contains a project for one of my university courses. :mortar_board:

 ### Description